Pitxunet/Pitxunet.github.io/_posts/2022-11-03-Movies-Data Analysis - Reporting.md

 ---
 layout: post
-title: "TMDb Movies Data Analysis"
-subtitle: "Looking for trends in movie sample from TMDb"
+title: "Trends in TMDb Movie sample"
+subtitle: "I used Python pandas to gather, wrangle and explore the data set"
-background: ''
+background: '\img\posts\Tmdb\themoviedb.jpg'
 ---
+*Image from the Movie database*

-# Project: TMDb Movies Data Analysis
+# TMDb Movies Data Analysis
-## by Estitxu Larralde
+by Estitxu Larralde

 ## Table of Contents
 <ul>